edcarp/python-intermediate-esces/_episodes/06-merging-data.md

 NOTE: This process of joining tables is similar to what we do with tables in an SQL database.

-For example, the `buoys_data.csv` file that we've been working with is a lookup table.
-This table contains the "meta data" for 15 buoys.
-This new table details where the buoy is (Country, Site Type, latitude and longitude), as well as water depth and information about the observing platform (	Manufacturer,	Type, operator) The Name and buoy_id code are unique for each line.
+For example, the `buoys_data.csv` file that we've been working with could be considered as a "lookup" table.
+This table contains the data for 15 buoys.
+This new table details where the buoy is (Country, Site Type, latitude and longitude), as well as water depth and information about the observing platform (Manufacturer,	Type, operator) The Name and buoy_id code are unique for each line.
 These buoys are identified in our waves data as well using the buoy_id (and more memorable 'Name').
-Rather than adding 8 more columns to incluide these new meta data  to each of the multiple line waves data table, we can maintain the shorter table with the buoy information.
+Rather than adding 8 more columns to include these data to each of the multiple lines in the waves data and waves_2020 tables, we can maintain the shorter table with the buoy information.
 When we want to access that information, we can create a query that joins the additional columns of information to the waves data.